arenaxr/arena-docs/content/quickstart.md

 ## Move around

-When you first enter the ARENA, your perspective position in the scene will be att x, y, z coordinates (0, 1.6, 0) which is at the center of the ground plane at about 1.6 meters in the air.
-Take some time to familiarize yourself with the movement and other controls, some of which are listed below.
+When you first enter the ARENA, your perspective position in the scene will be at x, y, z coordinates (0, 1.6, 0) which is at the center of the ground plane at about 1.6 meters in the air.
+Take some time to familiarize yourself with movement and other controls, some of which are listed below.
 Most importantly:
 - **Rotate**: Click and drag the screen.
 - **Move**: Arrow keys, or W-A-S-D keys.